adaptris/interlok-docs-legacy/pages/developer/developer-annotations.md

 ### @DisplayOrder ###

-since 3.2.0 you can use this annotation to apply ordering to a component when editing it in the UI.
+Since 3.2.0 you can use this annotation to apply ordering to a component when editing it in the UI.
 The following rules are generally applied by the UI:

 - The component unique ID is always presented first (regardless of your specified order)
 - Fields specified as part of _@DisplayOrder_ will always be displayed first in the settings editor.